Triple accreditation: Accreditation in the US

 Most business schools in the United States chose to only pursue AACSB accreditation.
-The structure of US business schools' MBA programmes often does not align with European standards.
+The structure of United States business schools' MBA programs often does not align with European standards.
 For example, AMBA accreditation criteria require all MBA students to have a minimum of three years of postgraduate work experience.
-This is a requirement that the vast majority of top US business schools cannot meet, as their MBA programmes also admit applicants with only a bachelor's degree and no work experience.
+This is a requirement that the vast majority of top United States business schools do not meet, as their MBA programs also admit applicants with a bachelor's degree and no work experience.

 By country

-A total of 141 business schools from around the world were triple-accredited as of 28 May 2025.
+A total of 149 business schools from around the world were triple-accredited as of 7 February 2026.